 In the creative world, time is your most precious resource.

 Use a minimalist approach to design your schedule.
-After defining creativity as a major value, ensure that creative endeavors receive enough spots in your calendar.
+After defining creativity as a cardinal value, ensure that creative endeavors receive enough spots in your calendar.

-Once I knew that a certain amount of time would always be dedicated to photography, I developed the mental freedom to let ideas bloom.
+Once I knew that I’d always dedicated a certain amount of time to photography, I developed the mental freedom to let ideas bloom.

 Boost your creativity by improving your finances